wch/extrafont/README.md

 setupPdfFonts()
 ```

 If you are running Windows, you may need to tell it where the Ghostscript program is, for embedding fonts.
-(See Windows notes down below)
+(See Windows installation notes below.)

 ```R
 # This is needed only on Windows